Written by Puneet for Excel 2007, Excel 2010, Excel 2013, Excel 2016, Excel 2019, Excel for Mac

 And you can also add or remove buttons from the toolbar if you want.

-You can also move a toolbar just by drag and drop from the small dots on the right side.
+You can also move a toolbar just by dragging and dropping from the small dots on the right side.

 3. Project Window/ Project Explorer